-DURING the early periods of our intercourse with and such other sources as contributed to fill the ex-India, the profits derived from commerce mainly chequer of our Mohammedan predecessors.† Subsefurnished the means for maintaining the necessary establishments.
-After the acquisition of Bengal (1765), an income was derived from land, customs,
+DURING the early periods of our intercourse with India, the profits derived from commerce mainly furnished the means for maintaining the necessary establishments.
+After the acquisition of Bengal (1765), an income was derived from land, customs, and such other sources as contributed to fill the exchequer of our Mohammedan predecessors. + Subsequent additions of territory furnished revenue to defray the charges attendant thereon: and thus, from time to time, the finances were enlarged.

-\ Modern India; by G. Campbell, B.C.S.: p.
+Modern India: by G. Campbell, B.C.S.: p.
 150. † The oppressive taxes levied by the Mohammedans have been abolished, including the inland transit dues.
-Among the exactions during the Mogul rule, which are not now collected, the following may be enumerated :-Jesych, or capitation tax, paid by Hindoos or other "infidels;" meer behry, port duties (probably similar to our custom duties); kerrea, exaction from each person of a multitude assembled to perform a religious ceremony; gawshemary, on oxen; sirderukhty, on every tree; peishcush, presents; feruk-aksam-peesheh, poll-tax collected from every workman; daroghaneh (police); teeseeldary chequer of our Mohammedan predecessors. + Subsequent additions of territory furnished revenue to defray the charges attendant thereon: and thus, from time to time, the finances were enlarged.
+Among the exactions during the Mogul rule, which are

+Jesych, or capitation tax, paid by Hindoos or other "infidels;" meer behry, port duties (probably similar to our custom duties); kerrea, exaction from each person of a multitude assembled to perform a religious ceremony; gawshemary, on oxen; sirderukhty, on every tree; peish-cush, presents; feruk-aksam-peesheh, poll-tax collected from every workman; daroghaneh (police); teeseeldary

-(subordinate collector); fotedary (money-trier), taxes made for those officers of government; wejeh keryeh, lodging charges for the above officers; kheryteh, for money-bags; scrafy, for trying and exchanging money; hassil baazar, market dues; nekass, tax on the sale of cattle, and on hemp, blankets, oil, and raw hides; also on measuring and weighing, and for killing cattle, dressing hides, sawing timber, and playing at dice; rahdary, or pass-port; pug, a kind of poll-tax on salt, spirituous liquors, storax, and lime-on fishermen, brokerage, hearths, buyer and seller of a house, and other items comprised under the term of serjerjehat .- (See Ayeen Akbery, for details.)
+(subordinate collector); fotedary (money-trier), taxes made for those officers of government; wejek keryek, lodging charges for the above officers; kheryteh, for money-bags; scrafy, for trying and exchanging money; hassil bazzar, market dues; nekass, tax on the sale of cattle, and on hemp, blankets, oil, and raw hides; also of measuring and weighing, and for killing cattle, dressing hides, sawing timber, and playing at dice; rahdary, or pass-port; pug, a kind of poll-tax on salt, spirituous liquors, storax, and lime-on fishermen, brokerage, hearths, buyer and seller of a house, and other items comprised under the term of serjerjehat.-(See Ayeen Akbery, for details.)